Elyes Gabel: 2001–2012: Early career

+2013–present: Career in the U.S.

-In 2013, Gabel starred as Detective Adam Lucas in Season 3 of American medical/crime comedy drama television series, Body of Proof on ABC.
-His character Adam Lucas was described as young, smart, a rebel and a Philadelphia native, who is a new entrant in Philadelphia Homicide division, in the revamped third season of the show.
-The show was ABC's third most-watched show and yet was cancelled by the channel at the end of the season 3.
-He later appeared as Ruan Sternwood in Eran Creevy's action thriller film Welcome to the Punch alongside James McAvoy, Mark Strong, and Andrea Riseborough.
-He went on to appear as Danny in Charlie Brooker's horror comedy drama miniseries based on zombie outbreak titled Dead Set.
-Later in the same year, he appeared as a young virologist Andrew Fassbach in World War Z, based on the 2006 novel of the same name by Max Brooks.
+In 2013, Gabel starred as Detective Adam Lucas in the third season of the American medical/crime comedy drama television series, Body of Proof on ABC.
+His character Adam Lucas was described as young, smart, a rebel and a Philadelphia native, who is a new entrant in the Philadelphia Homicide division.
+The show was ABC's third most-watched show and yet was cancelled by the channel after the third season.
+He appeared as Ruan Sternwood in Eran Creevy's action thriller Welcome to the Punch alongside James McAvoy, Mark Strong, and Andrea Riseborough.
+In the same year, he appeared as a young virologist Andrew Fassbach in World War Z, based on the 2006 novel of the same name by Max Brooks.